SbllDtrch/EfficientWordForms/README.md

 #languages_studied_updated.csv wiki codes with associated language name and language family

-#Lexicons folder for the simulated lexicons once generated (empty for the sake of space)
+#Lexicons.
+Folder for the simulated lexicons once generated (empty for the sake of space)

 #main_wiki.py main script used to generate the simulated lexicons for the wiki corpus.
 Use the following command line to make it work:

-python main_wiki.py —-n i
+python main_wiki.py --n i

 Where i stands for the array index of the list of available language (see in the file), this is easy to manipulate on a cluster where you can send job array.

 #main_celex.py main script used to generate the simulated lexicons for the 4 celex lexicons.